floft/rpi-light/README.md

         }
     }

-And restart *nginx*:
+Restart *nginx*:

     $ sudo systemctl restart nginx

-Monitor for debugging:
+Monitor the output of Tornado for debugging, verifying that it's receiving the on/off/toggle requests correctly:

     $ sudo journalctl -u lights.service -f